vi/virtual_touchscreen/README.md

 ## Misc

 There is also experimental script to read `/dev/input/eventX` of some real device and output data for virtual_touchscreen.
 It is long unmaintained although.
 Maybe see forks for alternative script.

+## Licence

+Kernel module's licence is GPL.
+GUI app's license is MIT or Apache 2.0.